10 Things to Include in an LLC Operating Agreement

 Jump to Section

-An LLC operating agreement, also known as an LLC agreement, LLC partnership agreement, or an operating agreement, sets out the roles and responsibilities of company owners and directors, governs internal operations, and protects business owners’ needs.
+An LLC operating agreement, also known as an LLC agreement, LLC partnership agreement, or an operating agreement, sets out the roles and responsibilities of company owners and managers and governs internal operations.

 It helps establish the relationship dynamic between the parties involved.
 It ensures that the right people make business’ financial and functional decisions when necessary.